 Fortunately, the flight wasn’t significantly into its trans-Pacific crossing at the time of the problem.
 Once a flight reaches the approximate mid-way point across the Pacific, it becomes impossible to turn back due to fuel limitations.

 Previously, you may recall that in August, a Hawaiian Airlines flight from Maui to San Francisco changed course in mid-Pacific to return to Honolulu.
 That as a result of an unruly passenger who had allegedly been drinking.

 We’ve had near-diversions crossing the Pacific, due to medical situations, but never experienced an actual one.
 Passengers who were en route to their Hawaii vacations on Monday were undoubtedly upset to return to the mainland with the possibility of an additional travel delay.

 Mid-Pacific Aircraft Diversions

 Aircraft diversions are always an unwanted experience, albeit sometimes necessary for medical or safety reasons.
-Or as in this case, due to a passenger disturbance.

 When flying to or from Hawaii, or anywhere over long stretches of ocean, diversions become far more complex than when flying over land.
 There are no diversion options between Hawaii and the US Mainland.
 Thus, consideration is largely based on the feasibility of returning to Hawaii or continuing to the west coast.
 The distance between Hawaii and the west coast, 2,500+ miles, represents the longest span without a diversion point in the Pacific.